adam-staros95/retail-system-ingestion/README.md

 # Retail System Ingestion – Sample Data

 Sample project for demonstrating simple data ingestion in Databricks.
-Repo created for Medium post `Data ingestion in Databricks-Keep It Simple Stupid`.
+Repo created for Medium post [Data ingestion in Databricks – Keep It Simple](https://medium.com/@staros.adam/data-ingestion-in-databricks-keep-it-simple-stupid-3e3ec8179a11)

 **Note:** This sample assumes only a **dev environment** is supported.